SkillsUnion/tamkeen-cloud/README.md

 3. **DevOps Practices**
    - Understanding Infrastructure as Code (IaC)
    - Writing and managing scripts using Terraform and AWS CloudFormation
-   - Setting up and managing CI/CD pipelines with tools like Jenkins, GitHub Actions, and AWS CodePipeline
+   - Setting up and managing CI/CD pipelines with tools like AWS CodePipeline, AWS CodeBuild and AWS CodeDeploy

 4. **Cloud Native Applications**
    - Understanding and implementing containerization using Docker